 Staff should not assume a colleague, or another professional will take action and share information that might be critical in keeping children safe.
 They should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care (such as a child in need or a child with a protection plan).
-Information sharing advice for safeguarding practitioners - GOV.UK (www.gov.uk) and NSPCC research and resources | NSPCC Learning support staff who have to make decisions about sharing information.
+'Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers' supports staff who have to make decisions about sharing information.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
 DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
 If in any doubt about sharing information, staff should speak to the Designated Safeguarding Lead or a deputy.